Tarrant County Inmate Search

 Respect property release procedures to claim belongings when authorized.

-Each of these actions depends on accurate, timely jail status—which is exactly what the Inmate Search provides.
-Start there, then consult Sheriff’s guidance for the “how-to” details that apply to your situation.
+Each of these actions depends on accurate, timely jail status, which is what the Inmate Search provides.
+Start there, then consult Sheriff’s guidance for the specific procedures that apply.

 Keep Your Research Organized with County-Issued Identifiers

-Whether you’re a family member, attorney, or advocate, make a habit of collecting and reusing county identifiers:
+Whether you are a family member, attorney, or advocate, keep track of county-issued identifiers:

 CID from the inmate search